Code-Institute-Submissions/second-milestone-project-26/README.md

   * Audio files failed to load correctly and would not play as expected.
 Deleted files and reloaded new ones to remove corrupted data.
   * Horizontal tablets display the quiz container too small for the content.
 Corrected with changes to media queries
   * Quiz-hard.html was incorrectly named so navigation failed at user selection.
 Corrected when typo was dealt with.
   * Javascript would attempt to play audio without user input and desynchronise from slider displays on page.
-Corrected by changine API from localStorage to sessionStorage.
+Corrected by changine API from sessionStorage to localStorage.
   * The Favicon icon failed to load on pages outside of dev environment.
 HTML was adjusted to fix the issue.

 [Back to top](<#contents>)